In their natural habitat, Discus spend most of their day grazing on algae, plant matter and detritus.

 Which Is The Best Fish Food For Disucs?

-If you rotate foods using two or three of the pellets on the list, you’re giving your fish a varied, balanced diet with lots of protein and veggies.
+If you rotate foods using two of the pellets on the list, you’re giving your fish a varied, balanced diet with lots of protein and veggies.

 Throw in one or two of the “snack foods” for some added protein and you’ll be providing some top notch nutrition that should result in healthy, super colorful fish.